avihu111/TypiClust/README.md

-# Typiclust and ProbCover Official Code Repository
+# Typiclust, ProbCover & DCoM Official Code Repository

 This is the official implementation for the papers **Active Learning on a Budget - Opposite Strategies Suit High and Low Budgets** and **Active Learning Through a Covering Lens**.

-This code implements TypiClust and ProbCover - Simple and Effective Low Budget Active Learning methods.
+This code implements TypiClust, ProbCover and DCoM - Simple and Effective Low Budget Active Learning methods.
 ## Typiclust

 [**Arxiv link**](https://arxiv.org/abs/2202.02794),